Huimin66/capstone-project/README.md

 ## Plans for the future

 - Finish sign up for users
+- Sign up with facebook,twitter and google
-- Comments in detail page can ben edited, also fotos can be uploaded
+- Comments in detail page can be edited, also fotos can be uploaded
 - Store all informatio in MongoDB Atlas